 I had trouble eyeballing the differences, so made this handy-dandy GIF to animate the charts:

 You’ll notice that as rankings move from low integers to larger integers (or from higher-ranked journals to lower-ranked journals), the percent of submissions received February 1 and August 1 generally decreases.
 My read is that submissions are slightly more spread out across the year for lower ranked journals, though still heavily concentrated in those two periods.

 A related observation: the between-submission-season periods (May-July and October-December) get noticably more active with lower ranked journals.
 Those periods get spikier and noisier in the GIF, which represents more submissions in those between-submission-season times.
 Many lower ranked journals review articles year-round, which might also influence the numbers.

 Here are the individual graphs that make up the GIF:

 Mondays and Fridays are generally higher volume than other weekdays, and weekdays are noticably busier than weekends.
 Sundays are the lowest-volume article submission day, and Mondays see an average of 125% more submissions than Sundays.

-That’s all the updated data for now - more in the next blog post.
+That’s all the updated data for now - click here to read Part 2 of the series.